GypsyShen/react-redux-expressjs-azure-example/README.md

 Then, hit the create button to create the web app.

 Wait for a little bit, then referesh the browser, the web app `react-redux-expressjs-azure-example` appears in the dashboard as App Service.
-Clicking on `react-redux-expressjs-azure-example` App Service brings up details of the azure app, from where the hosted app can be browsed by `Overview > Browse` with an url of `https://react-redux-expressjs-azure-example.azurewebsites.net`:
+Clicking on `react-redux-expressjs-azure-example` App Service brings up details of the Azure app, from where the hosted app can be browsed by `Overview > Browse` with an url of `https://react-redux-expressjs-azure-example.azurewebsites.net`:

 <p align="center">
   <img src="githubimages/initial-azure-web-app.png">
 </p>

-#### Step 3: deploy the express app to azure
+#### Step 3: deploy the express app to Azure

 Deployment is done by configuring the deployment options with github repo: